 Walks in Walthamstow & Chingford

 William Morris, grand tombs, theatre, music, an ancient house, a 12thC church, a brewery and illuminations galore all feature on this Walthamstow walk.
-We start at the William Morris Gallery and finish at a neon wonderland (alongside 3 breweries, a gin bar and a good pub).
+We start at the William Morris Gallery and finish at the site of a short-lived railway station now home to a neon wonderland (alongside 3 breweries, a gin bar and a good pub).

 On this walk you will discover Walthamstow’s historic shops (and some newer quirky ones too) together with its early cinema history.
 Find out how some local pub-goers ended up as film extras and what connection this same pub had with Wood Street’s own annual (but now long-gone) sporting activity.
 Hear how one current shopping emporium started off as a cinema and about another less successful but unusual entertainment venue in the vicinity…